regen-network/regen-ledger/docs/modules/data/protobuf.md

 <a name="regen.data.v1alpha2.ContentHash"></a>

 ### ContentHash
-ContentID specifies a hash based content identifier for a piece of data
+ContentHash specifies a hash based content identifier for a piece of data

 | Field | Type | Label | Description |